Directed Research and Study

 The Directed Research and Study application form is available in the Student Affairs Registration Office in TNH 2.116, and online on the Forms page.

-- COVID-19 Update: For Summer and Fall 2020 DRS registration, Law Academic Services is accepting digital signatures and/or approvals from supervising professors via email.
+- COVID-19 Update: For Spring 2021 DRS registration, Law Academic Services is accepting digital signatures and/or approvals from supervising professors via email.
 Send all completed forms and/or emails to firstname.lastname@example.org.

 These rules are intended to combine and supersede the prior rules for the separate categories of courses known as Directed Research and Directed Study.
 A Directed Research and Study project is one what involves either: (1) faculty directed independent scholarly research culminating in a final paper or project; or (2) faculty directed independent study involving knowledge skills or experience related to law, regular student faculty interaction, and faculty feedback and evaluation.

 - Directed Research and Study (DRS) offerings must be approved in advance of registration for the course.
 For DRS offerings of 3 credits or less per semester, the approval must be sought from the Associate Dean for Academic Affairs.
-For DRS offerings of 4-6 credits per semester, approval must be sought from the Standards Oversight Subcommittee pursuant to Rule 8, below.
-The Standards Oversight Subcommittee shall be composed of three members of the standards committee.
+For DRS offerings of 4-6 credits per semester, approval must be sought from the Associate Dean for Academic Affairs pursuant to Rule 8, below.

 - For the summer session, students must register for DRS by the fourth class day of the first term.
 DRS is available only as a full-semester course.
 Late registration for DRS is not available.